swarbler/bestof/tech/peripherals/displays.md

 	- **better:** Odyssey OLED G8 *(240hz QD-OLED)*
  - **49" ultrawide:** Evnia 49M2C8900L *(240hz QD-OLED)*

-{: .alternative-title }
-> If you prefer WOLED over QD-OLEDs
->
-> The LG 32GS95UE is a good 32" 4K 240hz WOLED monitor
-> The LG 34GS95QE is a good 34" ultrawide 240hz WOLED monitor
+> If you prefer WOLED, the LG 32GS95UE and LG 34GS95QE are good 32" 4K and 34" ultrawide 240hz WOLED monitors respectively

-{: .alternative-title }
-> If you want DisplayPort 2.1
->
 > The Gigabyte FO32U2P is a unique 32" 4K 240hz QD-OLED monitor in that it has DP 2.1 support for some future proofing.
 The FO32U2 is the same monitor but a little cheaper and without DP 2.1

 #### Accessories